anhnguyendepocen/rethinking_examples/06-InformationCriteria.md

 Manual WAIC calculation
 -----------------------

 The above AIC example measured one log-likelihood based on one set of parameters.
-Our Bayesian models reflect a distribution of parameter estimates, and we sampled thousands of parameter estimates from the posterior distribution.
-As a result, we have a distribution of log-likelihoods, and the posterior information criteria will incorporate information from the distribution of log-likelihoods.
+Our Bayesian model reflects a distribution of parameter estimates, and we sampled thousands of parameter estimates from the posterior distribution.
+As a result, we have a distribution of log-likelihoods, and posterior information criteria will incorporate information from the distribution of log-likelihoods.

 The WAIC (Widely Applicable Information Criterion) is calculated using pointwise log-likelihoods.
 Specifically, we calculate the log-pointwise-predictive density (lppd).
 We observation has its own likelihood in each model, so we calculate each observation's average likelihood across models and take the log.